F O R T R E S S

 Air Raid - Atari 2600

-Ah, the Atari 2600, the granddad of console retro gaming and probably the first console I ever played on.
-It’s strange to think that one of the rarest games out there is for a system that had limited graphical capabilities.
+Ah, the Atari 2600 is the granddad of console retro gaming, and it was probably the first console I ever played on.
+It’s strange to think that one of the rarest games out there is for a system that has limited graphical capabilities.
 I still remember fighting with friends over what certain objects on-screen represented in various Atari 2600 games (no one ever truly knew).

 The Flintstones: Surprise at Dinosaur Peak – NES